SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

-\paragraph{Case Study: General-Purpose vs. Specialist Cognitive Tuning.} This tradeoff between instruction-following and diversity raises a critical question: are there other ways to improve simulation?To investigate this, we contrast general-purpose alignment with the specialist cognitive tuning of the Centaur models~\citep{binz2024centaur}.
+\paragraph{Case Study: General-Purpose vs. Specialist Cognitive Tuning.} This formally-decomposed tradeoff is perfectly illustrated by comparing general-purpose instruction tuning with the specialist cognitive tuning of the Centaur models \citep{binz2024centaur}.
 Centaur models are Llama models fine-tuned on Psych-101, a large dataset of lab experiments, making our diverse \textsc{SimBench} a powerful out-of-distribution test of their generalization.
-Both approaches improve simulation over the Llama-3.1-70B base model, but they do so via opposing mechanisms (Section \ref{app:finetuning_analysis}). \textbf{General-purpose instruction tuning} ($S=16.56$) leverages the helpful direct effect of alignment, excelling on low-entropy consensus tasks.
+Both approaches improve simulation over the Llama-3.1-70B base model, but they do so via opposing mechanisms. \textbf{General-purpose instruction tuning} ($S=16.56$) leverages the helpful direct effect of alignment, excelling on low-entropy consensus tasks.
 In contrast, \textbf{specialist cognitive tuning} ($S=8.54$) improves performance by avoiding the harmful indirect effect, preserving the base model's intrinsic ability to capture high-entropy pluralistic responses.
 The existence of these two distinct—and currently separate—paths to improving simulation underscores a key challenge and opportunity: the most faithful simulators of the future will likely need to synthesize the benefits of both general-purpose alignment and distribution-preserving cognitive modeling.
+Other promising directions include post-hoc weight interpolation~\citep{hu2025navigating} and inference-time methods to amplify system prompt adherence beyond the default assistant persona~\citep{dong2026steer}.